United Methodist Church Announces Proposal to Split Over Gay Marriage

 He says the plan doesn't acknowledge the historical legacy of homophobia in the church, though he pointed to the plan's allotment of $39 million over four years to "support communities historically marginalized by the sin of racism" as a step toward such an acknowledgement.

 Meredith says the protocol speaks to where he believes the United Methodist Church is called to go.
-He referenced a banner outside his church that reads, "No matter what the politician, the TV preacher, your income, your diagnosis, your documents, your relationship says about you, you're a beloved child of god."
+He referenced a banner outside his church that reads, "No matter what the politician, the TV preacher, your income, your diagnosis, your documents, your relationship says about you, you're a beloved child of God."

-He says people have called him weeping, because the sign brought them solace.
+He says people have called him weeping because the sign brought them solace.